When will referrals for volunteer mentoring be accepted?

 Why do we use a ballot process to select your people for referral?

 Because we have only limited capacity and we know demand for mentoring is very high, we have to find a way to choose young people as fairly as possible.
-Previously we have accepted applications to refer on a first-come, first-served basis.
-Last time, we filled all our spaces within 45 minutes.
+Previous feedback on our application to refer and ballot process highlighted that it is a fair and accessible process for all referrers, including families and self-referrals.

 Why not give places to young people based on the highest levels of need?